usamabhatti3492/Home-SOC-Lab/incident-report.md

 Had the account used a weaker or more common password, or had the attack run with a larger wordlist (e.g., rockyou.txt), the outcome could have been different.
-In a real environment, a successful brute-force against RDP would grant full remote desktop access to the host — equivalent to physical access to the machine, including any files, credentials, or lateral network access available from that session.
+In a real environment, a successful brute-force against RDP would grant full remote desktop access to the host, equivalent to physical access to the machine, including any files, credentials, or lateral network access available from that session.
 ## Root Cause